jack-newt/recon-scripts/README.md

+Recon Suite
+---
 A few scripts that I've made to streamline commands I commonly use in CTFs, HtB boxes, and bug bounty hunting.
 Also serves as a project to better learn bash and the arguments for common commands.
----

 # portScan.sh
 Essentially an nmap wrapper that includes its most common use cases.
 Options include: